Strategy Execution – The Definitive Guide To Boost your Strategy Implementation Skills

 - Douglas Johnson-Poensgen, VP Business Development, BT

 - Alan Maxwell, VP Human Resources,Lockheed Martin

 - Jean-Francois Van Kerckhove, VP Corporate Strategy, eBay

 The communication of business strategy and its execution comes in different shapes and forms: from individual conversations during objective setting over group interactions around the Balanced Scorecard, and from intranet postings to writing a memo regarding a strategy shift.
 But they all serve one purpose: to get the strategy into the heads, hearts and hands of the people.

 Heads, hearts and hands

-- Heads: You want everyone to understand the strategy.
+- Heads: You want everyone to understand the business strategy.

-- Hearts: You want everyone to be motivated by the strategy.
+- Hearts: You want everyone to be motivated by the business strategy.